hetznercloud/awesome-hcloud/README.md

 - [Rancher on Hetzner Cloud](https://github.com/alexzimmer96/rancher-hcloud) — Prebuild Terraform templates for deploying a highly available RKE cluster on Hetzner Cloud and installing Rancher into it
 - [ServerManagerBot](https://github.com/erfjab/ServerManagerBot) — ServerManagerBot is a Telegram bot for managing Hetzner servers.
 It allows admins to control server actions.
 - [Solidblocks RDS PostgreSQL](https://registry.terraform.io/modules/pellepelster/solidblocks-rds-postgresql/hcloud/latest) — A containerized PostgreSQL database with all batteries included backup solution powered by pgBackRest
+- [Syself](https://syself.com) — A Kubernetes platform with self-healing, declarative management, GitOps compatibility and support for autoscaling and dedicated servers.
 - [Versio-io](https://www.versio.io/import-hetzner-cloud-cmdb-configuration-item.html) — Integration of Hetzner Cloud configuration items (CI) in the full stack Versio.io configuration management database (CMDB).
 - [ansible-hcloud-inventory](https://github.com/hg8496/ansible-hcloud-inventory) — An dynamic inventory script for hetzner cloud
 - [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner) — This library adds the support for creating Docker machines hosted on the Hetzner Cloud.